rhysstever/Eona/Continents/Ezavriel.md

 ![[Ezavriel_Labeled.jpg|1000]]

 # Ezavriel
-Ezavriel ("EH-ZAV-REE-UL") is a large, warm-climate continent, located in the northern hemisphere of [[Eona (World)]].
+Ezavriel ("EH-ZAV-REE-UL") is a warm-climate continent, located in the northern hemisphere of [[Eona (World)]].
 It has two major two halves, connected by a single, central isthmus.

 ## History
 The [[Timeline of Ezavriel]] outlines major events of the continent.